virtuahost/CS6457/README.md

 # CS6457

-This Repository contains the input manager to make setting up and using game controllers easy to use with Unity in Windows and OS environment.
+This Repository contains the input manager to make setting up and using game controllers easy to use with Unity in Windows and Mac OSx environment.
+Linux support has also been added.
+But Dpad controls are supported only for wired controllers.

-1. There is an InputManager.asset file which has to be copied into your Unity project.
+1. There is an InputManager.asset file which has to be copied to the following path under <Unity_project>/ProjectSettings.
 2. ControlInputWrapper.cs script file needs to be put in your Assets folder.
    ControlInputWrapper is a static class which contains helper functions to get control data from a XBox controller.